Migrate from Heroku to Render

 • For datastore connections, provide the internal datastore URLs you copied earlier.

-• These environment variables are usually named DATABASE_URL for PostgreSQL and REDIS_URL for Redis.
+• For an app you're moving from Heroku, these environment variables are often named DATABASE_URL for Postgres and REDIS_URL for Key Value.

 • For other environment variables, copy over the values from your Heroku app's config vars.